naja628/qwerasdf/manual.md

 # Saving
 ### Saving and Loading
 Use the [`s/save`](#save), [`ls-saves/lsav`](#ls-saves), [`load/lo`](#load), and [`quit/q`](#quit) to save your work and quit.
-The actual save files are located at `$YOUR_HOME/.qwerasdf/save`
+The actual save files are located at `$HOME/.qwerasdf/save`

 ### Exporting Outlines
 You can export printable multi-page documents with marking for nails by the using `outline/out SIZE MARGIN [FORMAT]` command.
-The idea is that you would stick the cut-outs over your canvas, plant your nails and then tear it off.
+The idea is that you would stick the cut-outs over your canvas to see where the nails need to go, and tear them off later.
 * `SIZE`: desired size of the drawing in cm.
 * `MARGIN`: size of the margin in cm. (i.e. the canvas is a `SIZE + MARGIN` sized square)
 * `FORMAT`: paper format.
 (A4 if left blank; supported: `a4`, `us-letter`)